+'''

-declaration \rightarrow var-decl | funcs-decl
+declaration \rightarrow const-decl | var-decl | funcs-decl

+'''

 The scope of a declaration extends roughly from the point of declaration to the end of the enclosing block.
 The exact scope rules depend on the kind of declaration (see Sections 8 and 9).
-A declaration of an identifier within a nested function hides any declarations in outer functions and makes them inaccessible in the scope of the inner declaration.
+A declaration of an identifier within a nested function hides any declarations of the same identifier in outer functions and makes them inaccessible in the scope of the inner declaration.
 No identifier may be declared twice in the same function.
 The built-in identifiers may not be redeclared anywhere in the program.
 An identifier declared as a record type name may not be redeclared anywhere in the program.